 What are your hours for care?

-The operating hours for Estrellitas Montessori program are 8am to 6pm Monday through Friday.
-Before Care is available from 7:30am to 8:00am.
-Although Before Care is included in the price of tuition, families are required to register for this service at the time of enrollment and their children need to be picked up by 5:30pm.
+Our operating hours are 8am to 5pm Monday through Friday.
 We do not offer part time enrollment for mornings only or less than five days a week.
 Consistency for our students is a key to their sense of security and developmental progress.
-Our calendar for the 2019-2020 School year can be found here.
+Our calendar for the 2021 school year can be found here.

 What is the child-adult ratio?

-*If the full age range is not enrolled, we will have a lower ratio to meet the developmental needs of younger children.
-For instance, with all 2.5 and three year olds in our oldest classroom, we have a 6:1 ratio until the full spectrum is met.
+If the full age range is not enrolled, we will have a lower ratio to meet the developmental needs of younger children.
+For instance, if there are only 2.5 and three year olds in our oldest classroom, we have a 6:1 ratio until the full spectrum is met.

 How is this different than a daycare center?